Where to go apple picking in Ontario 2023

 Mountain Orchards

-Mountain Orchards grows almost a dozen apple varieties, including Golden Delicious and Eden apples.
-Soft in texture, it’s perfect for making apple butter or apple sauce.
-Eden apples are firm and juicy with a hint of a tart taste that makes it great to toss into a salad or baking a pie.
+Mountain Orchards features almost a dozen apple varieties, including Golden Delicious and Eden apples.
+Soft in texture, Golden Delicious is great for making apple butter and apple sauce.
+Eden apples are firm and juicy with a hint of a tart that tastes great in a salad or a pie.
 The inside of the apple is a brilliant white that does not discolour quickly.

 Location: 10175 Clark Road, Mountain